balena-io/docs/pages/learn/develop/container-contracts.md

 ## Optional containers

 By default, when a container contract fails, none of the services are deployed to the device.
-However, in a multi-container fleet, it is possible to ignore those services that fail the contract requirements with the other services being deployed as normal.
+However, in a multi-container release, it is possible to ignore those services that fail the contract requirements with the other services being deployed as normal.
 To do so, we make use of the `io.balena.features.optional: 1` [Supervisor label][labels] to indicate which services should be considered optional.

-In the `docker-compose.yml` file of the fleet, add the `io.balena.features.optional: 1` to the labels list for each service you wish to mark as optional.
+In the `docker-compose.yml` file, add the `io.balena.features.optional: 1` to the labels list for each service you wish to mark as optional.
 In the following example, even if the `first-service` container contract fails, the `second-service` service will still be deployed (assuming it doesn’t have any failing contracts of its own).

 ```Dockerfile
 version: '2'